Art Still

-Arthur Barry Still (born December 5, 1955) is a former American football defensive end in the National Football League.
-He played college football at the University of Kentucky, where he was an All-American in 1977, and professionally for the Kansas City Chiefs (1978–1987) and the Buffalo Bills (1988–1989).
+Arthur Barry Still (born December 5, 1955) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Kentucky Wildcats, earning unanimous All-American honors in 1977.
+He played professionally for the Kansas City Chiefs (1978–1987) and the Buffalo Bills (1988–1989).

 College career

 Still played at Kentucky under head coach Fran Curci and led the defense on the 1977 Kentucky Wildcats football team that finished 10-1 and ranked #6 in the final AP poll.
 On January 9, 2015, the National Football Foundation announced that Still would be inducted into the College Football Hall of Fame.